 Adjust the blue light on your screen

-To reduce the risk of eye strain and sleep disturbance, you may want to set your screens to a “night shift” setting with warmer tones.
+To lower the risk of eyestrain and sleep disturbance, you may want to set your screens to a “night shift” setting with warmer tones.
 You can also purchase blue-light-filtering screens to slip over your computer screen when you’re working at night.
-The filter could cut the glare off your screen.
-And
+The filter could cut the glare of your screen.

 Skip the blue-blocking specs